luisbalru/TwitterLocationFlow/README.md

 To summarize, I consider to deploy three microservices:

 - A first microservice focused on the user interface.
 - A second microservice (the core) where I warehouse the information in the Neo4j Graph Database.
-	-Finally, a third microservice who is encharged of representing the points, arcs in the map and the flow of information.
+- Finally, a third microservice who is encharged of representing the points, arcs in the map and the flow of information.

 ### License